 She scissored the curls away, and - toms, grow easily sentimental over their haircuts, but I remember this sensation very vividly - it was not like she was cutting hair, it was as if I had a pair of wings beneath my shoulder-blades, that the flesh had all grown over, and she was slicing free..

-freedom haircuts lesbian transgender
+lesbian transgender freedom

 We fitted together like the two halves of an oyster-shell.
 I was Narcissus, embracing the pond in which I was about to drown.
 However much we had to hide our love, however guarded we had to be about our pleasure, I could not long be miserable about a thing so very sweet.
 Nor, in my gladness, could I quite believe that anybody would be anything but happy for me if only they knew.

-first-love happiness lesbian-partners lgbt passion relationships self-acceptance sexuality tso-love
+lgbt happiness passion sexuality relationships self-acceptance first-love

 Why do gentlemen's voices carry so clearly, when women's are so easily stifled?

-men voices women
+women men voices

 Don't panic.
 Midway through writing a novel, I have regularly experienced moments of bowel-curdling terror, as I contemplate the drivel on the screen before me and see beyond it, in quick succession, the derisive reviews, the friends' embarrassment, the failing career, the dwindling income, the repossessed house, the divorce...
 Working doggedly on through crises like these, however, has always got me there in the end.
 Leaving the desk for a while can help.
 Talking the problem through can help me recall what I was trying to achieve before I got stuck.
 Going for a long walk almost always gets me thinking about my manuscript in a slightly new way.
 And if all else fails, there's prayer.
 St Francis de Sales, the patron saint of writers, has often helped me out in a crisis.
 If you want to spread your net more widely, you could try appealing to Calliope, the muse of epic poetry, too.